What Does it Take to Be a Mechanical Door Repairer?

 Is There Job Demand for Mechanical Door Repairers?

-In the United States, there were 20,400 jobs for Mechanical Door Repairer in 2016.
+In 2016, there was an estimated number of 20,400 jobs in the United States for Mechanical Door Repairer.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Mechanical Door Repairer by 2026.
-There will be an estimated 1,800 positions for Mechanical Door Repairer per year.
+The BLS estimates 1,800 yearly job openings in this field.